Lp-Francois/Archibook/README.md

 - users with the users
 - school_keys with each school_key.
 Cyphering with the salt : "archibook", and hashing with sha256

+## Installation sync-tool

+Add all the librairies to the java project.
+* With the *httpcomponents-client-4.5.5-bin*, you have to get all the jar files in the lib folder.
+* With Maven, get the org.eclipse.ecf:org.apache.httpcomponents.httpclient{version}

 ## Test

 ```